TigerGraph-DevLabs/tigergraphx/docs/getting_started/installation.md

 ## Requirements

-This project requires **Python 3.10, 3.11 or 3.12** and **TigerGraph**.
+This project requires **Python 3.10, 3.11, or 3.12** and **TigerGraph 4.1 or later**.
 Ensure you meet the following prerequisites before proceeding:

 ### **1. Python**

-- Please ensure Python 3.10, 3.11 or 3.12 is installed on your system.
+- Ensure Python 3.10, 3.11, or 3.12 is installed on your system.
 - You can download and install it from the [official Python website](https://www.python.org/downloads/).

 ### **2. TigerGraph**

-TigerGraph is required for this project and can be set up in one of the following ways:
+TigerGraph **version 4.1 or ** is required for this project.
+You can set up TigerGraph in one of the following ways:

 - **TigerGraph DB**: Install and configure a local instance of TigerGraph.
 - **TigerGraph Cloud**: Use a cloud-hosted instance of TigerGraph.
-- **TigerGraph Docker**: Use a Docker container to run TigerGraph.
+- **TigerGraph Docker**: Run TigerGraph using a Docker container.

+> ⚠️ **Minimum Required Version: TigerGraph 4.1**
+> ✅ **Recommended Version: TigerGraph 4.2+** to enable **TigerVector** support and advanced features such as hybrid retrieval.

-It is recommended to use **TigerGraph LTS (Long-Term Support) Versions**, which can be downloaded from the [TigerGraph Downloads page](https://dl.tigergraph.com/).
-To enable support for **TigerVector** and leverage advanced features like hybrid retrieval, ensure you are using **TigerGraph 4.2 or above**.
+We recommend using **TigerGraph LTS (Long-Term Support) versions**, available from the [TigerGraph Downloads page](https://dl.tigergraph.com/).

-Refer to the official [TigerGraph Documentation](https://docs.tigergraph.com/home/) for detailed installation and configuration instructions.
+For installation and configuration guidance, refer to the official [TigerGraph Documentation](https://docs.tigergraph.com/home/).

 ---